-The number of scars and the length of the back scar can be quite confronting.
+The number of scars and the length of the thigh scars can be quite confronting.
 While everyone heals differently most patients find that with good advice these scars become minimal over time.
 The breast will initially appear swollen, a little firm and sometimes quite bruised.
-This will take several weeks to settle.
+It will take several weeks for this to start to settle.

-It will take up to six months for your reconstructed breast to drop and settle into its final shape.
-Your back will feel very tight and sometimes a little swollen for a similar amount of time.
-Most patients will find that both their breast and back have reduced sensation.
+It will take up to six months for your reconstructed breast to settle into its final shape.
+Your inner thigh will feel very tight and sometimes a little swollen for a similar amount of time.
+Most patients will find that both the breast and inner thigh will have reduced sensation.
 The degree to which sensation returns varies between individual patients.